mhadidg/software-architecture-books/README.md

 Don't be overwhelmed by the number of books on each subject.
 Practically speaking, you are supposed to read a few books on the subjects of your interest.
 Deciding what to read is your business.
-Personally, I start by reading a couple of reviews on Goodreads and jump into the book table of content.
-When in doubt, I proceed and read more reviews over the internet from blogs and the like.
+Personally, I start by reading a couple of reviews on Goodreads and examine the book table of content, if available.
+When in doubt, I read more reviews over the internet from blogs and the like.
 Alternatively, you may go with the Goodreads community preferences and start from the top of each list if you don't have the time to read reviews.